 So how many songs are enough?
 That really depends on how long a set the booker/promoter is requesting.
 So never accept a gig for which you don't have the songs to play.
 You obviously don't want to say yes to the show and then frantically try to write the songs to fill it — you won't end up putting your best foot forward.
 If you can't fill at least a 30-minute set, you might want to stack a few more tracks before you start seeking out some live performance slots.
-Bottom line is ask how long you need to be on stage for your set.
+The bottom line is: ask how long you need to be on stage for your set.

-But just like any new band, your repertoire won't necessarily be filled with catalogues of your own music to choose from, so there's always an alternative you can use to fill up some time — the cover song(s).
+But just like any new band, your repertoire won't necessarily be filled with catalogs of your own music to choose from, so there's always an alternative you can use to fill up some time — the cover song(s).
 Putting your own spin and interpretation on a classic can really create some vibes.
 And it's a great way to get comfortable in front of a crowd and earn some cash to support your musical ambitions.
 But remember, unless your ambition is to become strictly a cover artist/band, your real first gig is when you play your songs for a group of people.

 Get Your Backup

 So you're a talented instrumentalist who can play every part of their own songs when recording.
 Excellent.
 Now, how are you going to do that live?
-If your music involves guitar, bass and drums, you simply can't play all of these by yourself.
+If your music involves guitar, bass, and drums, you simply can't play all of these by yourself.
 You need some players behind you.

 That doesn't mean you have to start a band if you really want to be a solo artist.
 What it does mean is you need to rally some fellow musicians together who are willing to learn your songs and jump up on stage with you.